 - Step 1: Install the Client in a 19-inch rack, and attach the station battery, IP cable and an MCS-11 cable. - Step 2: Verify that the Client can be pinged at the address assigned to it.
 This confirms the device IP address and netmask.
 Also verify that the device replies to pings from another site in your network.
 This verifies gateway IP address and netmask as well. - Step 3: Connect the MCS-11 port or ports on the rear panel to the MCS-11 equipment that you wish to poll.
-Since Ports 1, 2, 3 and 4 must be supplied with a clock, connect them to DCE equipment only.
-Port 5 can be switched to either DTE and DCE operation.
-DCE mode supplies a 64Kbps clock.
+Since Ports 1, 2, 3 and 4 must be supplied with a clock, connect them to DTE equipment only.
+Port 5 can be switched between DTE and DCE, which supplies a clock.
 (DTE is the most common connection used, typically to connect to microwave radios).